 1. Start with a Budget

 Saving money begins and ends with a budget.
 Sit down every week and decide where your dollars will go.
 Make sure your essential bills are paid, then put your savings account second on the list.
 The amount you're able to put back may vary from week to week, but it's important to make saving money a habit.
+Read our blog to learn how to live your best life on a budget.

 2. Cut Out Extraneous Expenses